sandwichdoge/WinWarmer/README.md

 # WinWarmer
 Make your screen colors warmer based on time of day.
-Sort of like f.lux but without bloat and doesn't require internet connection.
+Sort of like f.lux but without bloat and annoying pop-up.